ryanmcnally93/torquay-sunday-league/testing.md

 ##### Base

-- Tha base URL only returned errors when misreading the Jinja templates.
+- The base URL only returned errors when misreading the Jinja templates.
 I will disregard these on future HTML documents.

 ##### Index